micah686/VnManager/README.md

 ### Please note that all work on v2 of the program has ceased (Visual-Novel-Manager-v2)

 The application is being completely redesinged, using new frameworks.
+The old application archive can be found in the v2-archive branch